emilbratt/eb_bars/README.md

 ### Getting Started

-For now, refer to [crate docs] for how to produce nice looking plots or simply take a look at all the [tests]. :relaxed:
+For now, refer to [crate docs] for how to produce nice looking plots or simply take a look at all the [tests].

 [tests]: https://github.com/emilbratt/eb_bars/blob/main/tests/plots.rs